Pavan-1997/K8s_RBAC/README.md

 - RoleBinding grants permissions within a specific namespace, whereas a ClusterRoleBinding grants access cluster-wide and to multiple namespaces.
 - ClusterRoleBinding is binding or associating a ClusterRole with a Subject (users, groups, or service accounts).

+---
+Few key points:

+- RBAC is related to security

+- They can be divided into two types of management:

+	- Users (If having a K8s cluster locally in Minikube or Kind out of the box we get admin access by default, Kubernetes Adminstrator in production will define access for dev, qe)
+	- Service Accounts (Managing the access for the services in the cluster like malicious pod deleting configmaps,secrets or content related to API server) (These are the YAML files)
+	- Roles/Cluster Roles
+	- Role binding/ Cluster role binding

+- API Server act as OAuth Server

+- K8s doesn't deal with user management but offloads it to Identity Providers (AWS-IAM, AZURE, Openshift)

+- Identity Providers in Organization - SSO, LDAP, Okta

+- Identity Brokers (popular) that connect to Providers - Keyclock

+- K8s create a default Service Account at the time of creating POD the apps will be talking to API Server

+- Role is a YAML file that has access to resources(secrets, configmap, pods) within a single namespace

+- If wants to have across cluster then we create a Cluster Role

+- Role Binding to attach the role created to the user

+- Create Service Account, Role -> Using Role Binding bind them both